Username validation - allow spaces...

 Since the user name is just a tag I don't see why it's a bad idea, i have my svn users as full names with spaces, allowing the user names in redmine to have spaces ties in nicely with this, it reads easier on reports for development etc, it's the user name not the ID, you wouldn't have such a restriction on a location name or client name, it's a nice identifier that links to an ID the ID is the important bit.
 As long as the user name is unique and doesn't contain nasty characters that might cause format issues (ampersands slashes etc) it should be accepted.
 I've also tested by going into the database and changing the usernames from ie "kensands" to "Ken Sands" and everything appears to work as expected.

-#9 Updated by Josef Assad over 6 years ago
+Updated by Josef Assad about 10 years ago

 Daniel Felix wrote: